thethoptergod/thethoptergod.github.io/README.md

 # thethoptergod.github.io
 # Progressive Rock And Its History
 ## Problem
-You wnat to know more about progressive rock, but teh community is very toxic to outsiders and it can be confusing where to start.
+You want to know more about progressive rock, but the community is very toxic to outsiders and it can be confusing where to start.
 ## End User
-Someone intimidated by teh culture and group surrounding progressive rock, or someone looking ot get into it.
+Someone intimidated by the culture and group surrounding progressive rock, or someone looking to get into it.
 ## Link
 [Website link](https://www.reddingguitars.com)